sghall/react-vertex/README.md

 - Use quaternions for rotations
 - Optimize matrix calculations
 - More lighting options
-- Better materials and shader system
+- Better materials and shaders
 - Events/raycasting
 - Scene shadows
 - Composite effects